 Uncertainty in global economic conditions may continue for the foreseeable future and intensify.
+The invasion of Ukraine by Russia has destabilised markets, increased volatility and created uncertainty, particularly in energy supply and energy prices.
 This uncertainty poses a risk to the overall economy that could impact demand for our products, as well as our ability to manage normal commercial relationships with our customers, suppliers and creditors, including financial institutions.
 Volatile economic conditions have adversely affected and could continue to adversely affect our financial performance and condition or those of our customers and suppliers.
 These circumstances could adversely affect our access to liquidity needed to conduct or expand our business or conduct future acquisitions, refinance existing debts, or make other discretionary investments.
 Many of our customers rely on public funding provided by federal, state and local governments, and this funding may be reduced or deferred as a result of economic conditions.